r4victor/tenthousandmeters/content/blog/python_bts_11.md

 import m
 ```

 What do you think it does?
-You may say that it imports a module named `"m"` and assigns the module to the variable `m`.
+You may say that it imports a module named `m` and assigns the module to the variable `m`.
 And you'll be right.
 But what is a module exactly?
 What gets assigned to the variable?
-In order to answer these questions, we need to give a bit more precise explanation: the statement `import m` searches for a module named `"m"`, creates a module object for that module, and assigns the module object to the variable.
+In order to answer these questions, we need to give a bit more precise explanation: the statement `import m` searches for a module named `m`, creates a module object for that module, and assigns the module object to the variable.
 See how we differentiated between a module and a module object.
-We can now discuss what they are.
+We can now define these terms.

 A **module** is anything that Python considers a module and knows how to create a module object for.
 This includes things like Python files, directories and built-in modules written in C. We'll look at the full list in the next section.